 In any case, there is not much else to say on this subject, so when it comes to the size and the weight of a mouse, you should just stick to whatever has worked best in your experience.

-And that would be all the important things that you need to keep in mind when buying a gaming mouse!
-If you feel like we’ve made any mistakes or skipped over anything important, feel free to let us know and we’ll see about updating the guide.
+And that would be all the important information that you need to keep in mind when buying a gaming mouse!
+If you feel like we’ve made any mistakes or skipped over anything important, feel free to let us know, and we’ll see about updating the guide.